City-of-Memphis-Wastewater/xlimsprep/README.md

 # AI Disclaimer:

-Artificial
-	Intelligence was used for partial code generation and troubleshooting.
+Artificial Intelligence was used for partial code generation and troubleshooting.
+Any Python file with my name in it was written by me.
+The design decisions were made by me and the flow of the program function-to-function was decided based on my experience.
+Artifical intelligence was and is hugely informative on building the most modular and futureproof functions.